cher-ami/toolbox/packages/react/cookies-banner/README.md

 ## Usage

-Import the component in yout React project:
+Copy / past the component folder in your React project:

 ```tsx
 import { CookiesBanner } from "./CookiesBanner";